 - Broader course offerings: All of the previously approved Accel courses will be combined with the MOWR supplemental course list to expand the course availability to students in the program.
 Students may also enroll full-time or part-time, taking up to fifteen or more credit hours.

 - Free textbook access for students: The new MOWR program will provide free access to required texts.
 Students may pick these as early as the weekend before school begins.
 Students and parents will have to sign a book loan agreement at the Bookstore.

 *MOWR program is currently only available at the Swainsboro and Statesboro campus locations.

 Any student wanting to participate in Move On When Ready should speak with their high school guidance counselor before starting the application process.

-To be eligible for the Accel program (or other Dual Enrolled programs) you must meet the following:
+To be eligible for the Move On When Ready (MOWR) program you must meet the following:

-- High School academic GPA of 3.0 or higher on a 4.0 scale, excluding electives and weighted grades.
+- Have a High School academic GPA of 3.0 or higher (as calculated by the Office of Admissions).

 - 4 English Credits

 - 4 Science credits

 - 3 Social Science credits